albumsfromkyle/albumsfromkyle.github.io/scripts/README.md

 ### Things to note
 * This script **will not** modify or delete the input CSV file.
 You must delete it manually if that's what you want.
 * This script **preserves** *some* manual edits to the CSV data.
 If you **remove** data (such as removing a secondary artist, or removing the "feat." from a song title), then those changes **will** be preserved.
 If you **add** new data (besides adding genre info), then those changes will be **overwritten** (although I cannot think of any cases where you would want to add data).
 * This script **does not** automatically fill in the song genre.
-Spotify's genre classification is horrible (which is what Exportify uses), so I ignore it when transfering the data.
+Spotify's genre classification is horrible (which is what Exportify uses), so I ignore it when transferring the data.
 So, genre information must be input manually (although as mentioned previously, that information will be preserved when running the script again, so you will only need to do this once per song).

 <!-- ---------------------------------------------------------------------------------------- -->